kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(11\) A description of the process for ensuring that all safety precautions and verifications are in place before, during, and after hazardous operations.
 This includes the process for verification that an area can be returned to a non-hazardous work status.

 \(12\) Description of each hazard control required by the ground safety analysis for each task that creates a public or launch location hazard.
-The hazard control must satisfy §417.407(b).
+The hazard control must satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.407   Hazard control implementation.|§417.407]](b).

 \(13\) A procedure for the use of any safety equipment that protects the public, for each task that creates a public hazard or a launch location hazard.

 \(14\) The requirement and procedure for coordinating with any launch site operator and local authorities, for each task creating a public or launch location hazard.

-\(15\) Generic emergency procedures that apply to all emergencies and the emergency procedures that apply to each specific task that may create a public hazard, including any task that involves hazardous material, as required by §417.407.
+\(15\) Generic emergency procedures that apply to all emergencies and the emergency procedures that apply to each specific task that may create a public hazard, including any task that involves hazardous material, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.407   Hazard control implementation.|§417.407]].

 \(16\) A listing of the ground safety plan references, by title and date, such as the ground safety analysis report, explosive quantity-distance site plan and other ground safety related documentation.